Orange-OpenSource/conllueditor/README.md

 ![Edit screen (flat graph)](doc/graph.png)

 The table view is still *experimental*, all green fields can be edited: The shortcuts also work in table view, click on the ID of the word to modify via shortcuts (UPOS, XPOS, deprel, features) and type the short cut sequence.
 Ctrl-click on an ID does not unmark the token after applying a shortcut.
 This allows to apply several shortcuts on the same word.
+Known Bug: Currently for multiword tokens the  only available feature `Typo=Yes` cannot yet be set or unset in table view.
 Columns can be made larger by clicking the at the right side of the column header and drag it.

 ![Edit screen (flat graph)](doc/table.png)